 Keywords: Introductory course, Active learning, Experiential learning & education, Simulation, Role-play

-Download this article: JISE - Volume 28 Number 1, Page 59.pdf
+Download this article: JISE - Volume 28 Issue 1, Page 59.pdf

 Recommended Citation: Riordan, R. J., Hine, M. J., & Smith, T. C. (2017).
 An Integrated Learning Approach to Teaching an Undergraduate Information Systems Course.
 Journal of Information Systems Education, 28(1), pp. 59-70.